 - Landed property in strata developments which are not approved condominium developments under the Planning Act.

 - Permanent residents of Singapore;

-- Foreigners who are of economic benefit to Singapore or who are able to economic contributions to Singapore; and
+- Foreigners who are of economic benefit to Singapore or who can economically contribute to Singapore; and

-- Foreigners who possess professional or other qualifications or experience which are of value or benefit to Singapore.
+- Foreigners who possess professional or other qualifications or experience which are of value or interest to Singapore.

 Application For Restricted Residential Property

 If you are a foreign person and are interested in purchasing a restricted residential property, you may apply to the Controller of Residential Property for written approval.

 You are required to submit an application form together with the relevant supporting documents.
 The Residential Property Advisory Committee will consider the application and after that, make its recommendations to the Minister for Law.